Tomorrow Woman

-Tomorrow Woman is a fictional character, an android in stories published in DC Comics.
+Tomorrow Woman is a character, an android in stories published in DC Comics.
 She debuted in JLA #5 (May 1997), and was created by Grant Morrison and Howard Porter.
-Within the DC Comics canon, she is created by the mad scientist super-villains Professor Ivo and T.O.
-Morrow.
+Within the DC Comics canon, she is created by the mad scientist super-villains Professor Ivo and T. O. Morrow.
 Given human-like physical characteristics and false memories of a human life, Tomorrow Woman believes herself to be a new superhero born with psionic abilities due to a "four-lobed brain".
 Her true purpose is to infiltrate and then kill the Justice League.
 In her first appearance, she says she exclusively has telekinetic abilities, but a later flashback issue of JLA: Tomorrow Woman (1998) reveals that she also has telepathic abilities.

 In the weekly comic book series Trinity, a different version of Tomorrow Woman appeared, a woman named Clara Kendall from a parallel Earth.